TakLee96/python-olxextract/README.md

 # python-olxextract

-Extract components of an exported edX course to olx-format course partials recursively
+This python program recursively extract components of the exported edX course and then create olx-format course partials.

+Written in python 2.7.6, depends on package "lxml"

+Usage: python olxextract.py [unzipped course folder] [new course partial folder] [chapter/sequential/vertical]